Why a Guideline on Transparency and Choice?

 - Service users are aware of the potential value of their information to enable better outcomes for people in similar circumstances and want to be confident their information will be valued, protected, respected, and used in accordance with that potential.

 - The context of the individual is important in ensuring understanding and choice.
-For example, age, cultural, language and literacy must be considered, and any other circumstance of the individual that is relevant to respecting mana and enabling understanding of their choices.
+For example, age, culture, language and literacy must be considered, and any other circumstance of the individual that is relevant to respecting mana and enabling understanding of their choices.

 - Māori providers and other Māori/iwi groups want te ao Māori considered when Māori communities are a key focus.